hemantkiri/Covid19/README.md

 ## Takes in data in from above description of the source of data:
 I will be using Regression model from Supervised Learning to find out how quickly Covid-19 will hit to all the coundries in the world?
-Any country in the world does not have any vaccination or any guideline to prevent from Covid-19, so prediction is the number of cases will increase on daily bases taht can be visualize per "day_wise.csv" file.
+During this time vaccination was not found and any guideline to prevent from Covid-19 was not inplace, so prediction in confirm and deaths cases was unexpected.

 ## Outputs label(s) for input data:
 ![Machine_Learning_Model](Machine_Learning_Model.png)